toff63/Sandbox/_posts/2016-04-23-Approaching-performance.md

 This methods force you to ask the right questions which can help you to understand what is happenning.

-1.Who is causing the workload?
+1. Who is causing the workload?
 PID, UID, IP, ...
-2.Why is the load called?
+2. Why is the load called?
 Code path, stack trace, ...
-3.What is the load?
+3. What is the load?
 IOPS, tps, r/w, ...
-4.How is the load changing over time?
+4. How is the load changing over time?

 #### The Utilization Saturation and Error Method: [USE Method](http://www.brendangregg.com/usemethod.html)